 Accreditation means that the facility where procedures are to be performed meets the high standards for patient care and patient safety, as set by an accreditation organization such as The Joint Commission (an independent, not-for-profit organization that accredits and certifies 20,500+ U.S. health care organizations and programs).
 The Joint Commission makes it easy to confirm accreditation; simply use the Quality Check search available on their website.

 This research will be helpful when considering which surgeon you want to trust with your procedure.
 There is also the importance of personal rapport.
 Before making your final decision, make appointments with any surgeons you are considering.
 Meet them in person and ask questions.
 Ask a lot of questions – don’t be afraid!
 This is your body and your health, after all.
-If you have trouble coming up with questions on your own, the American Society of Plastic Surgeons has a list that can get you started.
+If you have trouble coming up with questions on your own, the American Society of San Antonio Plastic Surgeon has a list that can get you started.
 And, of course, make sure you ask any additional questions that are specific to your needs and concerns.